hilbix/mc/README.md

 Setup runnable CraftBukkit by running `make`, as it ought to be.

-For the really impatient, followint steps are needed:
+For the really impatient:
+- Following steps are needed to run Craftbukkit 1.8 including plugins DynMap (and WorldEdit):
-- From a freshly created account on Deian Jesse with all neccessary prerequisites installed
+- Create a new blank user on a Debian Jessie with all neccessary prerequisites installed.
-- To a running Craftbukkit with DynMap (and WorldEdit) available.
+- Enter that user somehow.
+Then do:

 ```
 cd
 git clone https://github.com/hilbix/mc.git
 cd mc
 git submodule update --init --recursive
-make
 make install
 hash -r
 bukkit
-# Answer the questions
+# Answer the questions on the screen
-# Then, you can enter commands.
+# Then you can enter commands.
 To start the server use:
 start
 ```

-Bukkit listens on port 25565 by default.
+Bukkit listens on port 25565 for connections by default, as usual.

-This works for:
-- Debian with all neccessary preriquisites installed
-- a fresh login, so nothing is in the way

 # MCbuild